 Coaching is a process by which two individuals—the coach and the client—work together to get clarity and direction, set goals, create action plans, set up accountability structures, and remove blocks whenever they appear.
 This is done to help the client achieve specific goals with velocity, or simply to improve their overall quality of life.

-Coaching is not about fixing people.
 Having a life coach is a little like having a personal trainer for your life’s goals.
 In that sense, coaching aims to bring out your full potential to optimize your performance in day-to-day life.

 I operate under the principle that no one needs “fixing” or is “broken”.
 That said, coaching provides tremendous value to individuals who have tangible goals they want to achieve such as “start a small business” or intangible goals such as “build more confidence.”